I7Z3R0/Log4j/README.md

 # Credits
-    * Full credits to feihong-cs.
-I have just copied this repo for my reference to work with log4j if there is anything which i face. *
+### Full credits to **feihong-cs**.
+I have just copied this repo for my reference to work with log4j if there is anything which i face.
+Since the repo has been deleted i copied it from wayback machine